UK farm minister urges staying in EU at time of volatile prices

 By Nigel Hunt

-BIRMINGHAM, England Britain's farming and environment minister Liz Truss on Tuesday backed continued membership of the European Union, saying it would be "wrong to take a leap in the dark" at a time of severe price volatility and global market uncertainty.
+BIRMINGHAM, England, Feb 23 Britain's farming and environment minister Liz Truss on Tuesday backed continued membership of the European Union, saying it would be "wrong to take a leap in the dark" at a time of severe price volatility and global market uncertainty.

 The country's farmers, traditionally strong supporters of membership, are divided ahead of the June 23 referendum, with support eroded by what some see as heavy-handed regulation and bureaucracy which has stifled innovation.